Demographics of people in financial difficulty

 Financial firm failure to respond to request for assistance

-Decline of financial difficulty request
+Decline of financial difficulty requests

 Request to suspend enforcement proceedings